Cranes (1969 song): Legacy

-In 2005, a Russian Veterans Memorial with an image of three white cranes and four lines of the poem Cranes in Russian and English was erected in Plummer Park, West Hollywood, California, United States.
+In 2005, a Russian Veterans Memorial with an image of three white cranes and four lines of the poem in Russian and English was erected in Plummer Park, West Hollywood, California, United States.
 The cost of the 9-tonne monument was largely covered by the Los Angeles Association of Veterans of World War II, a group of Russian-speaking veterans.
 Local ceremonies to commemorate the end of the WWII are regularly held on the Victory Day in May.